JD Edwards World to EnterpriseOne Upgrades

 The short answer is that Oracle licensing can be complicated.
 Our team, or your Oracle representative, can help you navigate the process.
 Your team will need to determine if you have the rights to license EnterpriseOne or if you need to re-license.

-With a planned product roadmap until 2030 and beyond, Oracle has made significant investments in JD Edwards EnterpriseOne 9.2.
+With a planned product roadmap until 2030 and beyond, Oracle has made significant investments in the JD Edwards EnterpriseOne 9.2 software suite.
 Recent application enhancements include: capital asset management, human capital management, financials, sales, manufacturing, and procurement.
 Other major product improvements have been made to reporting and the user experience.